-- 15. In the Assign Servers to Machines screen, assign servers to machines as follows:
+- 16. In the Assign Servers to Machines screen, assign servers to machines as follows: - ADMINHOST:

+- AdminServer

 - SOAHOST1:

-- AdminServer

 - WLS\SOA1

 - WLS\WSM1

 - SOAHOST2:

 - WLS\SOA2

-WLS\WSM2
+- WLS\WSM2

-- 16. In the Target Deployments to Clusters or Servers screen, ensure the following - usermessagingserver and usermessagingdriver-email should be targeted only to SOA\Cluster.
-(The usermessaging-xmpp, usermessaging-smpp, and usermessaging-voicexml applications are optional.) - The oracle.rules.\, oracle.sdp.\, and oracle.soa.\ deployments should be targeted only to SOA\Cluster. - The wsm-smp application should be targeted only to WSM-PM\Cluster. - The oracle.rules.\, oracle.sdp.\, and oracle.soa.\ libraries should be targeted only to SOA Cluster. - The oracle.wsm.seedpolicies library should be targeted only to WSM-PM\ Cluster.
+- 17. In the Target Deployments to Clusters or Servers screen, ensure the following targets: - usermessagingserver and usermessagingdriver-email should be targeted only to SOA\Cluster.
+(The usermessaging-xmpp, usermessaging-smpp, and usermessaging-voicexml applications are optional.) - The oracle.rules.\, oracle.sdp.\, and oracle.soa.\ libraries should be targeted only to SOA\Cluster. - The wsm-pm application should be targeted only to WSM-PM\Cluster. - The oracle.wsm.seedpolicies library should be targeted only to WSM-PM\ Cluster.